 Most courses are asynchronous, which allows the student to log on to the class at the time of one's choice within a weekly assignment period.
 However, most asynchronous classes may also be view synchronously.
 Some courses are offered in synchronous-only format, offering live interaction with residential students and faculty.

 Students enrolling in an online course should expect to have a similar workload as an on-campus class.
 There are interactive assignments for each week of the semester, and online students must have a reliable Internet connection to access the course material.
 A student must be accepted to the seminary prior to enrolling in classes.
-There is a different fee structure for online courses.

 Students should contact an academic advisor in the Office of the Registrar to plan his or her schedule at 817-923-1921 ext.
 2000 or by email at Registrar@swbts.edu.